1ifebytes/LifeBlog/README.md

 # LifeBlog
-My personal blog using issues and GitHub Actions
+My personal life blog using issues and GitHub Actions